SamSweet04/qubership-trino/docs/public/installation.md

 **Setting Trino Client to use `passwordAuth`**:

-For more information, refer to the [Trino Client](../../docs/public/user-guide.md#trino-client) section in the User Guide.
+For more information, refer to the [Trino Client](../../docs/public/user-guide.md#trino-client) section in the Trino Service User's Guide.

-For more information, refer to the [DBeaver passwordauth](../../docs/public/user-guide.md#dbeaver-passwordauth) section in the User Guide.
+For more information, refer to the [DBeaver passwordauth](../../docs/public/user-guide.md#dbeaver-passwordauth) section in the Trino Service User's Guide.

 ## HTTPS/TLS for Trino